X16Community/x16-docs/X16 Reference - 02 - Getting Started.md

 To get the DOS command a little faster, try pressing F8, then typing `$=D`.
 You can even leave off the last quote; DOS doesn't care.

-So now that you have a list of directories, try mnoving to one:
+So now that you have a list of directories, try moving to one:

 `DOS "CD:BASIC"`